Ameyanagi/IBR-AIC/README.rst

 Citation
 --------

-If you use IBR-XAS in your research, please cite the following paper: to be submitted.
+If you use IBR-AIC in your research, please cite the following paper: to be submitted.